espocrm/espocrm/.github/SECURITY.md

 If you believe you have discovered a vulnerability in EspoCRM, please contact us via [this](https://www.espocrm.com/contacts/) or [this](https://www.espocrm.com/support/) forms.
 Or create a private vulnerability report on GitHub.

-What reports we do accept:
+What reports we do not accept:

 - Executing PHP code by an extension or during the installation or upgrade process.